vatesfr/xen-orchestra/updater.md

 ![](regupdate.png)

-**In case where the updater is updated itself, you should have to refresh manually the status panel, by clicking on the refresh white icon:**
+**In case where the updater is updated itself, you should have to refresh manually the status panel!**

+This could be done by clicking on the refresh white icon:

 ![](refreshupdater.png)